trufflesuite/trufflesuite.com/src/tutorials/drizzle-and-react-native.md

     This file overrides some of the defaults used by React Native's Metro bundler.
 We will be coming back to it soon.
 You can learn more [here](https://facebook.github.io/react-native/docs/understanding-cli#cli-configs).

-1. Create a new file at `shims.js` with the following code:
+1. Create a new file `shims.js` in the root folder with the following code:

     ```js
     import "node-libs-react-native/globals";